-Botany Bay National Park: Banks Monument
+Botany Bay National Park, Sydney

 The Banks Momuments honors Sir Joseph Banks.
 He voyged with Captain Cook and fellow Botanist Daniel Solander on the Endeavour.
 He and Daniel Solander were responsible for collecting wildlife and animal specimens along the journey.
 They were the first Europeans to collect and document the unique flora and fauna of Australia.